yassataiseer/DlvrMe-Mobile/README.md

 DlvrMe-Mobile is a project made by Yassa Taiseer that is used to make delivering packages with a city easier
   - Users signup/login
+  - This is currently an open source project
   - They can then post an order worldwide and another user can drop it off somewhere else
   - Basically uber eats but anyone can deliver and make money
   - This Project has also been made on the web, view here: https://github.com/yassataiseer/delivrme